As our exploration of Atelier Rorona: The Alchemist of Arland comes to a close, it’s time to contemplate the game’s narrative component.

 The same is true of Rorona’s friend Iksel to a certain extent.
 Seemingly forced into single-handedly managing a restaurant on top of his duties as a chef, in some ways Iksel can be seen to be in a similar situation to Rorona — albeit without the threat of exile if he happens to mess things up.
 This, naturally, puts him in a good position to empathise with her situation — but he doesn’t do so in a patronising way.
 Instead, he tends to treat Rorona as his rival, which in turn spurs them both on to greater things.

 This is an aspect of Iksel that persists even as he gets older; while it’s clear he likes to make out that he’s “the mature one” out of him and Rorona, it becomes abundantly clear over the course of both Atelier Rorona and Atelier Totori that he never quite finds himself able to let go of his childish, boyish competitiveness.
-It ultimately works out in everyone’s favour, though; his restaurant proves to be a big success in the long term, Rorona clearly appreciates his enthusiasm and encouragement — and as we’ll see when we look at Atelier Totori in greater detail, Totori also learns a lot from this cocky young man’s attitude, too.
+It ultimately works out in everyone’s favour, though; his restaurant proves to be a big success in the long term, Rorona clearly appreciates his enthusiasm and encouragement — and as we see in Atelier Totori’s optional events, Totori also learns a lot from this cocky young man’s attitude, too.

 Street performer Lionela, meanwhile, is trapped in a peculiar position.
 While it’s clear that she appreciates the traditional side of the arts — the first time we encounter her, she is apparently doing some sort of puppet show in Arland’s town square — following her narrative events also shows us that she has seen the darker side of tradition, too.